microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/filestoragecontainer-get.md

 Retrieve the properties of a [fileStorageContainer](../resources/filestoragecontainer.md).

-The application calling this API must have permission to read fileStorageContainers of the respective container type.
+The application calling this API must have permission to read fileStorageContainers for the respective container type.

 ## Permissions
 One of the following permissions is required to call this API.
 To learn more, including how to choose permissions, see [Permissions](/graph/permissions-reference).